Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ### Strategy

 Three problems to solve: canary, ASLR, and privilege.
-The server forks a child per connection — the child keeps the same canary and ASLR layout for its entire lifetime.
+The server forks a child per connection, the child keeps the same canary and ASLR layout for its entire lifetime.
 We exploit this across three stages.

 #### Stage 1: Leak libc base and buf address